SCDOT honors fallen workers with memorial wall - South Carolina Radio Network

 DOT employees pulled the curtains aside to unveil the plaques on the wall.

-The son of one of the men whose name is on the wall laid a wreath in their memory.
-Edsel C. Webb, who worked in Greenville, was killed November 17, 1970.

-“It means a lot,” Robert Webb said.
+The son of one name listed on the wall laid a wreath in their memory.
+“It means a lot,” Robert Webb, the son of Edsel C. Webb, said.
 “It’s kind of closure to my family.”

-Webb went on to fulfill a promise he made to his father just a week before he died.
+The elder Webb was killed while working along a road in Greenville on November 17, 1970.
+Robert Webb went on to fulfill a promise he made to his father just a week before he died.

 “I remember telling my father that I would fulfill all of his dreams,” he said.
-“One of his dreams was to retire from where he worked, where he died 18 years.
+“One of his dreams was to retire from where he worked, where he died, 18 years.
 Well, I’m here to fulfill that dream . . . it’s an honor to be here to represent Edsel C. Webb.”

 Webb’s dream was to study math in college and retire from the SCDOT.
 That’s just what Robert did.